Guide to financial adviser fees

 A financial adviser’s fees vary depending on what they are charging you for and how you pay.

-- An ongoing fee.
-An adviser can only charge you an ongoing fee in return for providing an ongoing service, unless you are paying off an initial charge over time through a regular payment product.
+An ongoing fee -an adviser can only charge you an ongoing fee in return for providing an ongoing service, unless you’re paying off an initial charge over time through a regular payment product.

 Make sure it works for you